 There are two websites that are often used when setting up online meals: takethemameal.com and mealtrain.com.
 Both of these websites allow you to plug in all the information you’ve gathered from the family, plug in address and phone numbers, etc. This makes it easy to allow others to jump in and serve.

-There is also the “old fashioned” method of just asking people in your cell group to take a meal.
-Write up your own schedule, pass it around at Cell Group and encourage your people to plan ahead.
+There is also the “old fashioned” method of just asking people in your group to take a meal.
+Write up your own schedule, pass it around at Community Group and encourage your people to plan ahead.

 The responsibility of making and taking meals doesn’t all fall on one person – everyone in the group should participate!
 You, as the leader, need to set up the plan and encourage people to sign up and serve.
 Don’t forget to sign up for a meal date yourself.
 We lead by example!

 Plan a visit to the hospital.
 Some new parents may desire a visit during their hospital stay.
-Saylorville Church tries to send at least one pastor to the hospital to visit and pray with new parents, but as our church grows we rely on our cell group leaders.
+Saylorville Church tries to send at least one pastor to the hospital to visit and pray with new parents, but as our church grows we rely on our Community Group leaders.
 Find out ahead of time if the family is open to visitors or if they prefer a quiet hospital stay.
 Be respectful of their wishes.
-You can then pass that info on to your Cell Group.
+You can then pass that info on to your Community Group.

 - Caring for other children in the family

 - Picking up groceries or running other errands

 - Small housework tasks or even yard work